AyushmaanAggarwal/nixos-config/README.md

 > [!IMPORTANT]
 > This repo is rapidly evolving, so expect breaking changes from time to time

+> [!WARNING]
+> Currently migrating from btrfs to zfs on root, so filesystem setup will be in flux

 # NixOS Configuration
-Welcome to my combined nixos configuration for desktop and proxmox lxc containers for various services.
+Welcome to my combined nixos configuration for my personal desktop and proxmox lxc containers for various services.

 # Machines
 I currently manage two machines